rszcc/rszcc.github.io/_pages/cv.md

 ======
 **Scientific workshops**

-* [**2022-2024**] I serve as the contact person and moderator for the International Forum on Ecology and Evolution of Avian Influenza [(IFEEAI)](https://www.ceom.ou.edu/outreach/workshops/content/10) and have held 64 webinars by Oct.
+* [**2022-2024**] I serve as the contact person and moderator for the International Forum on Ecology and Evolution of Avian Influenza [(IFEEAI)](https://www.ceom.ou.edu/outreach/workshops/content/10) and have held 65 webinars by Nov.
 2024.
 * [**2023**] I participated in the GIS Day at the Oklahoma State Capitol and taught people from the public and private sectors how to use the free tools on the CEOM website to explore land cover change, land surface temperature changes, and field photos from around the world.

 * [**2022**] I attended the GIS Day at the University of Oklahoma and presented the recent progress from the CEOM in land cover/land use mapping and GPP modeling.
 I also showed the use of instruments to faculty and students from different majors, including LAI-2200c, ASD, PSR+, and UAV.